THE 12 pillars of health

 A healthy lifestyle should focus on appropriate levels of physical activity, eating real foods and undertaking activities that promote health, quality sleep, effective stress management, avoiding toxic overload, developing healthy relationships, and feeling a sense of purpose.

 Health is multi-factorial.
 It isn't just based on one thing, and it doesn't require perfection.
-What does help is an understanding of the positive changes that can make a difference, most of which are under our control.
+What does help is an understanding of the small positive changes that can make a difference, most of which are under our control.

 1. follow the sun